-Few years after becoming a British F3 champion, Gary Paffett moved abroad.
-In 2001, he debuted in German F3 Championship, finishing sixth at the end of the season.
+A year after becoming a British F3 champion, Gary Paffett moved abroad.
+In 2001, he debuted in German Formula 3 Championship with Team Rosberg, finishing sixth at the end of the season.
 A year later, he was unstoppable and won the championship title being on the top throughout the entire season.

 Gary Paffet debuted in DTM with Mercedes AMG in 2003